Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 </div>

 </section>Don't: round the corners of the photograph.
-The Print Spread Hero relies on the image bleeding to the edge or sitting flat in the grid like a printed plate.
+The Print Spread relies on the image bleeding to the edge or sitting flat in the grid like a printed plate.
 Rounded corners make it look like a screenshot.
 It is supposed to look like a page.

 12. The Corner-Bracket Hero

 When it works: photography software, video tools, AI products that want to read as analytical, monitoring tools, security tools, telemetry products.
-Also works as the foundation of a sustained design language — Sailop's own HUD aesthetic uses corner brackets as a recurring motif.
+Also the foundation of a sustained design language — Sailop's own HUD aesthetic uses corner brackets as a recurring motif.

 <section class="bg-[#0B0B0B] text-[#E8E6DF] min-h-[80vh] flex items-center justify-center p-12">